icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 ## Frame layout

-The Slic protocol sends data and other information over a duplex connection in protocol frames.
+The Slic protocol sends data over a duplex connection in protocol frames.
+The reading and writing of these frames are serialized on the duplex connection.

 All the frames have the same layout: a header followed by a body.

 The format of the header differs depending on the frame type.
 The header can be a connection frame header or a stream frame header.
 Both headers are compact structs defined as follows: